sinast3000/RGAP/README.md

 # RGAP: R Package for Production Function Output Gap Estimation

-RGAP provides tools for modeling and estimating the bivariate unobserved component models involved in the Cobb-Douglas production function methodology to estimate output gap.
+RGAP provides tools for modeling and estimating the bivariate unobserved component models involved in the Cobb-Douglas production function methodology to estimate the output gap.

 [KOF Working Paper](https://kof.ethz.ch/publikationen/kof-working-papers.html)

-If you use RGAP in your paper, please cite it properly, see citation("RGAP") in R, or above link to the paper.
+If you use RGAP in your paper, please cite it properly, see `citation("RGAP")` in R, or above link to the paper.

 ## Details